hcarter-775/One-Tough-Puzzle/README.md

     b.
 We do this by first converting each face type into a number: spade = 0, club = 1; diamond = 2, and hearts = 3.
 We will write these numbers down onto the .txt file.
     c.
 Ordering also matters.
 Orient each piece such that one of its outward facing sides points up and the other one points to the right.
-In other words, look at the photo linked above and rotate those pieces clockwise by 90 degrees.
-Now, consider the upward pointing side as the first face and index clockwise.
+In other words, look at the photo linked above, rotate any of those pieces clockwise by 90 degrees.
+Make your pieces look like that.
+Now, consider the top-facing side as the first face (index 0) and index clockwise.
     d.
 This should leave you with a pieces.txt file that looks something like this:
         0 0 3 1
         2 1 1 2